-Passionate, adventurous and a fighter, Melanie has overcome many life-threatening battles such as domestic violence, PTSD, addiction, cancer, loss, eating disorders, and suicide.
+I'm adventurous and a fighter who has overcome many life-threatening battles including domestic violence, PTSD, addiction, cancer, loss, eating disorders, and suicide.

 In her 20’s - Melanie traveled to the U.S., Europe, and the Middle East as a missionary working with schools, native communities, prisons, churches, women and homeless shelters.